DFE-Digital/ecf-gov-guidance/content/appoint-an-appropriate-body-early-career-teachers.md

 For example - if an early career teacher did their initial teacher training (ITT) through an accredited provider who is also an appropriate body, you cannot appoint that appropriate body for that teacher.

-If a early career teacher is serving their induction at an appropriate body (such as a teaching school hub), you cannot appoint that appropriate body for that teacher.
+If an early career teacher is serving their induction at an appropriate body (such as a teaching school hub), you cannot appoint that appropriate body for that teacher.